-The third season of one of the biggest Netflix shows of all time, Bridgerton, will arrive at some point in 2023 – and we’re itching to get started.
-In the meantime, a spin off, Queen Charlotte: A Bridgerton Story, is in the works, pegged for spring 2023.
-But, if the imminent promise of more content and endless rewatching of the tension between TAnthony Bridgerton (Jonathan Bailey) and Kate Sharma (Simone Ashley) isn’t enough, you might be thinking of embarking on a Bridgerton trip.
+We’re hoping that the third season of one of the biggest Netflix shows of all time, Bridgerton, will arrive in December 2023.
+In the meantime, the Queen Charlotte: A Bridgerton Story has tided us over slightly, but if the imminent promise of more content and endless rewatching of the tension between Anthony Bridgerton (Jonathan Bailey) and Kate Sharma (Simone Ashley) isn’t enough, you might be thinking of embarking on a Bridgerton trip.
 That’s right: it’s not just the juicy storylines that draw viewers to the show, but the beautiful settings are also a big draw, from grand Regency buildings to fairytale wisteria-clad homes.
 So where was Bridgerton filmed?
 And, more importantly, can you visit?
 Here are the key filming locations from both seasons of the show so far, many of which you can have a snoop round yourselves.

 Where Was Bridgerton Filmed? (& Can You Visit?)

 Bridgerton was filmed across the UK, predominantly in Bath, London and Yorkshire.
 In London, in order to emulate the Georgian era that Bridgerton draws on, Greenwich was used as a filming location rather than inner-city destinations, with its classical building style across the National Maritime Museum and the Old Royal Naval College.
 Over in Bath, well-maintained Regency buildings make the city an obvious choice for Bridgerton filming.
 And read on to discover where Yorkshire factors in…